usco/usco-ultiviewer/notes.md

 ie , when watching a 3d object's position, you need to consider x,y,z components as a whole, and not isolated changes

+- how do we deal with "hidden" changes: ie if a root objects gets deleted, all its children get deleted too, but it still is only one "undo redo action"

 - persistance: perhaps even (simple) undo redo operations could be stored/reloaded?

+  #undoable actions
+    General:
+      * add or remove 3d mesh/part
+      * translate, rotate, scale
+      * edit properties (name)

+    Annotations:
+      * add or remove
+      * edit properties (name, text)
+      * switch between instance and class

   extra spicy:
   ------------